ClarkGuilty/HumanLensClassifyingPosteriors/README.md

 # HumanLensClassifyingPosteriors

+Experiments on Bayesian analysis of human abilities to correctly classify gravitational lenses based on visual inspection.

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > HumanLensClassifyingPosteriors